HariSekhon/Knowledge-Base/travel-consulting.md

 <!-- INDEX_END -->

+## Flights

+Book ahead of time for better price comparisons.

+Same goes for ferries if driving.

+## Hotels vs Airbnb

+Hotels and Airbnb vary as to which one is cheaper by location.

+Check both.

+The earlier you book the better deals you'll get.

+It's annoying to be booking at the last minute because you'll get the least good places for the most expensive prices.

 ## Phones, E-Sims & Mobile Internet Access

 Digital e-sims where you can buy data plans for a certain number of days.